snekbeater/scrambpy/README.md

 - [Options](#options)
 - [Details](#details)
 - [Examples](#examples)

+## Use cases
+- Offend the easily offended *less*: Upload pictures to sites like Twitter, Facebook, DeviantArt etc. (esp.
+Social Media) that normally trigger people to report these *despite* being okay and according to TOS of the site.
+- Upload a pic as a teaser but give away the password only to a small section of people
+- Have a gallery with images showing no sign of a second meaning and distribute the patch images separatly.
+- Use as End-to-End-Encryption E2EE method for websites, messaging systems, chats, email, etc.
+- Image Hosts / Websites / Chat & Messaging services are left unaware of image content
+- Prevent and circumvent automated scanning / image hashing / photo hashing and machine learning / AI recognition of images.
+Scrambpy helps bringing back the effort of scanning and analysing images to a manual and thus expensive, labor intensive level.
+It thus helps to prevent mass survillance.

 ## Main Features
 - Scramb.py can scramble images *regions*.
 So you can e.g. scramble only the face of a person.